dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/cri-o.md

 Create helm charts configuration file `values.yaml`, configuration content is as follows:

-- To support preheating for harbor with self-signed certificates, you need to change the `manager.config.job.preheat.tls` configuration, `manager.config.job.preheat.tls.caCert` is a harbor self-signed certificate configuration file.
+- Support preheating for harbor with self-signed certificates, you need to change the `manager.config.job.preheat.tls` configuration, `/etc/certs/yourdomain.crt` is the harbor self-signed certificate configuration file.
-  If you want to bypass TLS verification, please set `manager.config.job.preheat.tls.insecureSkipVerify` to `true`.
+  If you want to bypass TLS verification, please set `insecureSkipVerify` to `true`.

-- `client.config.proxy.registryMirror.addr` is the harbor service address and configure self-signed certificate in `client.config.proxy.registryMirror.certs`.
+- Support dragonfly as registry of containerd for harbor with self-signed certificates, you need to change the `client.config.proxy.registryMirror` configuration and `seedClient.config.proxy.registryMirror` configuration, `https://yourdomain.com` is the harbor service address, `/etc/certs/yourdomain.crt` is the harbor self-signed certificate configuration file.

-- To set the CRI-O container registry to harbor, you need to change the `client.dfinit.config.containerRuntime.crio.registries` configuration, `yourdomain.com` is harbor registry host addr.
-CRI-O skips TLS verification by default (no certificate is required).
+- Set the configuration of the containerd for harbor with self-signed certificates, you need to change the `client.dfinit.config.containerRuntime.crio.registries` configuration, `yourdomain.com` is the harbor registry host address.
+CRI-O skips TLS verification by default (no certificate required).

 ```yaml
 manager: